Q.1 What is a Daniell cell?

 Q.53 Articles of iron are generally coated with zinc.
 Explain.

 Answer: Iron gets easily rusted in the presence of moist air.
-Formation of rust (Fe2O3.xH2O) is a redox reaction in which Fe is oxidized to Fe3+ions.
-Since zinc is more reactive than iron (placed below iron in the activity series), it is oxidised to Zn2+ions instead of iron when coated over the surface of iron.
-Thus, zinc takes part in the redox reaction while surface of iron remains intact.
+The formation of rust (Fe2O3.xH2O) is a redox reaction in which Fe is oxidized to Fe3+ions.
+Since zinc is more reactive than iron (placed below iron in the activity series), it is oxidised to Zn2+ions instead of iron when coated over the surface of the iron.
+Thus, zinc takes part in the redox reaction while the surface of iron remains intact.

 Q.54 Check the feasibility of the following redox reaction with the help of electrochemical series